n8n-io/n8n-docs/docs/try-it-out/longer-introduction.md

 8. You can now check that the node is working and returning the expected date: select **Execute node** to run the node manually. n8n calls the NASA API and displays details of solar flares in the past seven days in the **OUTPUT** section.
 9. Close the NASA node to return to the workflow canvas.

-## Step five: Add logic with the If node
+## Step four: Add logic with the If node

 n8n supports complex logic in workflows.
 In this tutorial, use the [If node](/integrations/builtin/core-nodes/n8n-nodes-base.if) to create two branches that each generate a report from the NASA data.
 Solar flares have five possible classifications.
 You'll create logic that sends a report with the lower classifications to one output, and the higher classifications to another.